 What Is the Average Length of Brits’ Online Gambling Sessions?

 The average length of online gambling sessions has decreased from 26 minutes in March 2019 to 17 minutes in the same month this year.
-We consider this a positive trend since a study published by Australian gambling researchers Alex Russell and Nerilee Hing in 2020 suggested longer betting sessions are associated with a higher risk of developing a gambling problem.
-The UKGC shares this opinion and considers the increased session length a proxy for potential gambling-related harm.
-From this perspective, the reduction in session length among Brits is a positive thing.
+We consider this a positive trend, since a study published by Australian gambling researchers Alex Russell and Nerilee Hing in 2020 suggested longer betting sessions are associated with a higher risk of developing a gambling problem.
+The UKGC shares this opinion and considers increased session length a proxy for potential gambling-related harm.
+From this perspective, the reduction in session length among Brits is encouraging.

 - March 2019: 26 minutes on average